 4. Stress the Positives

-College Express calls this "the cover-with-lid technique."
+Some call leaving your GPA off your resume "the cover-with-lid technique."
 Maybe you don't have a meaningful story to help justify your college GPA, and you haven't nailed down any relevant work opportunities, either.
 If that's the case, come up with a compelling story to distract from the disappointing numbers and bring you to life in ways that your resume couldn't.

 When preparing for your interview, come up with a list of your accomplishments and noteworthy work examples.
 Take note of the classes in which you scored well, of the volunteer organizations that loved you, of your passions and personal traits that would make you an outstanding employee, even if your transcript says otherwise.
 Use those points to create a story that demonstrates the areas in which you work hard, the subjects in which you excel and the skills that set you apart from other job candidates.
 Also consider detailing how you learned from your shortcomings, and how you'll apply those lessons to your career moving forward.